ncatlab/nlab-content/pages/1/2/9/0/921/content.md

 $$x = a_0 + \frac1{1 + \frac1{a_1 + \frac1{1 + \frac1{a_2 + \ldots}}}},$$
 and the resulting [[bijection]] $\mathbb{R}_+ \to \omega \times \omega \times \ldots$, sending $x$ to $(a_0, a_1, \ldots)$, is again a poset isomorphism if we endow the right-hand side with the lexicographic order.

 There are more and similar characterizations along these lines.
 An interesting application of the coalgebraic views is that they allow defining morphisms between the reals.
-A coalgebaic version Dedekind cuts or Conway numbers makes $\mathbb{R}$ into a compact category where the addition arises as the biproduct.
+A coalgebraic version Dedekind cuts or Conway numbers makes $\mathbb{R}$ into a compact category where the addition arises as the biproduct.
 The real vector spaces are the $\mathbb{R}$-enriched bicompletions and linear operators arise as the $\mathbb{R}$-enriched Kan extensions. ([Pavlovic 2020](#Pavlovic))

 ### Smooth real numbers